zeront4e/puppet-player/README.md

 * Customizable background-video (optional), background-image and cover-image, displayed in all menus

 # Usage ⚙
-To test the software, or to crete a custom menu, download the content of this repository.
+To test the software, or to create a custom menu, download the content of this repository.
 The relevant files are located in the "player" directory.

 ## Access the content locally or over the local network
 * Execute the file "Linux-Start.sh" or the file "Windows-Start.bat" in the "player" directory, depending on the used operating system.
 After that, the server is automatically started and the player-interface is opened in a local browser window (see the "README.txt" file inside the player-directory).